 Constipation can become a serious and painful condition for any animal, so it's important to be aware of the best cat laxatives you can use to help your pet.
-The following laxatives are approved for felines, but you should consult your vet right away if your cat appears to be in distress.
+The following laxatives are approved for felines, but you should consult your vet before starting your cat on one and contact them right away if your cat appears to be in distress.
+If your cat is dealing with recurring digestive symptoms, get your hands on LovetoKnow's vet-written eBook called "Happy Tummy Cat" for a roadmap to understanding and recovery.

-Stimulant laxatives are typically used to lubricate the digestive tract so it's easier for the cat to pass a stool.
-This type of laxative is typically used when hairballs lead to constipation.
+Lubricant laxatives are used to lubricate the digestive tract, making it easier for the cat to pass a stool.
+This type of laxative is commonly used when hairballs lead to constipation.

 Sentry HC Petromalt